 The Fijian government wants to use the Pacific Islands concept of “talanoa” as a guiding principle to help steer negotiation for the rule book for the implementation of the Paris Agreement and accelerate world-wide climate action for all vulnerable societies.

 In line with Fiji’s COP23 vision, we are organizing with local and global partners a series of creative actions and participatory events, such as readings, concerts, workshops, storytelling sessions, and earth drumming circles.
 These events take place at different venues across the city, including the Tannenbusch House, The 9th und BonnLAB.

 The Gender Tipi – To Create a Climate of Togetherness

-The tepee is a collective arts project aimed at building bridges through arts and global collaboration.
+The teepee is a collective arts project aimed at building bridges through arts and global collaboration.
 The project was conceived by Ute Lennartz-Lembeck, a German artist and art teacher.
-The colorful tepee is set up n the Rheinaue park between the two conference areas (the Bula and Bonn zones).
-It will be set up near the Climate Planet and other arts installations serving as a place for human encounter.
+During the climae conference the colorful teepee is set up at the Rheinaue park, between the two conference areas (Bula and Bonn zones) near the Climate Planet and other arts installations, to serve as a place for human encounter.
 (See Map)

 One of them is located in West Kenya in Alego, which is the home village of Barack Obama’s father.
 The tent was brought to Kenya by his half-sister Auma Obama.
 She is a journalist and sociologist who has lived and studied in Germany and the founder of the Sauti Kuu foundation.
 Sauti Kuu means “strong voices” in Swahili.

-Today we are inviting COP23 delegates, residents and visiting climate activists to raise their voices, huddle inside the tepee and share stories of (climate) change with each other.
+In this spirit, we are inviting COP23 delegates, residents and visiting climate activists to raise their voices, huddle inside the teepee and share stories of (climate) change with each other.